Self-acceptance is acceptance of self despite one’s deficiencies.

 Accepting oneself completely can be challenging because the norm is to self-criticize when you make a mistake.
 The idea behind this is that if you judge yourself harshly, you won’t repeat the same mistake.

 However, this is often detrimental to your mental health and can prevent you from being productive.
-You may become less willing to make changes to your work and personal life, and you won’t take any risks.
+You may become less willing to change your work and personal life, and you won’t take any risks.

 It is possible to make self-acceptance a core part of your thinking with some effort.
 You need to pay attention to your thought patterns and keep challenging yourself when you become negative and judgmental.